miacias-concorde/bootstrap-migration/README.md

 This setup is ideal for teams migrating large codebases from Bootstrap 4 to 5, allowing gradual migration and easy comparison of styles and features with with clear style separation and minimal conflicts and without fighting breaking changes.

+## Migration Steps

+1. Follow this setup guide to create PostCSS Bootstrap 4 and Bootstrap 5 prefixes and a wrapper component
+2. Wrap all components in Bootstrap 4
+3. Begin converting all component syntax and wrappers to Bootstrap 5
+4. Eject Bootstrap 4
+5. Remove PostCSS Bootstrap 5 prefix and Bootstrap 5 wrappers (rely on Node package)

 ## Usage

 1. Install dependencies: `npm install`